eslint/eslint/docs/developer-guide/source-code.md

 Now when you run `eslint`, it will be running your local copy and showing your changes.

-**Note:** It's a good idea to re-rerun `npm install` whenever you pull from the main repository to ensure you have the latest development dependencies.
+**Note:** It's a good idea to re-run `npm install` whenever you pull from the main repository to ensure you have the latest development dependencies.

 ## Directory structure